hattieonline/being/content/en/docs/prologue/September.md

 1.&nbsp;two different gas-station-esque snacks in loud bags past 11PM
 &nbsp;&nbsp;&nbsp;_could anybody hear?_
 2.&nbsp;my own words mostly cuz i proposed that you eat my shorts / me,
-&nbsp;&nbsp;&nbsp; and all that blush for what? inspiration that hopefully carries me outta
+&nbsp;&nbsp; and all that blush for what? inspiration that hopefully carries me outta
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_my fingers are still crossed_
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Emily is coming over tonight and_
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_don&#39;t forget Kate has her presentation tomorrow_
-&nbsp;&nbsp;&nbsp;&nbsp; this place with its sudden mold and stalagmite half empties
+&nbsp;&nbsp;&nbsp;this place with its sudden mold and stalagmite half empties
-&nbsp;&nbsp;&nbsp;&nbsp; which at least is now recognizable &amp; furthermore i understand the mechanics
+&nbsp;&nbsp;&nbsp;which at least is now recognizable &amp; furthermore i understand the mechanics

 i considered the men and then you and then you again but what might be better
 [after self-consideration] is to remind me more of my father please